Where and when did Freemasonry start?

-History of Freemasonry since the establishment of several lodges in England and continental Europe is well documented, but there is a dearth of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.
+The history of Freemasonry is well documented since the establishment of several lodges in England and continental Europe, but there is a shortage of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.

 Enter Hiram Abiff

-To put weight to this argument it must be noted that Hiram Abiff was himself an architect or mason and was indeed involved in the construction of an important historical building.
-Some have doubted the veracity of this story and there is an alternate version of events which also points towards antiquity.
+To put weight to this argument, it must be noted that Hiram Abiff was himself an architect and Mason and was responsible for the construction of an important historical building, King Solomon’s Temple.

 These 15 points are mentioned in this manuscript and are considered as moral codes by which every Freemason must live.

-Another important point which needs to be mentioned in this article is the middle eastern origins of Freemasonry as almost in every origin myth or story associated with Freemasonry, this organization is known to have been born in the Middle East during medieval or ancient times.
+Another important point which needs to be mentioned in this article is the Middle Eastern origins of Freemasonry as mentioned in myths about Freemasonry; apparently, this organization is known to have been born in the Middle East during medieval or ancient times.

 William Schaw was the Master of Works for King James VI of Scotland (Also known as James I of England) who oversaw the construction of several castles, palaces, and forts on behalf of the king throughout Britain.

-He is one real personality whose association with Freemasonry is crystal clear and there is no doubt that he was closely linked with masons during the reign of King James I of England during late 16th and early 17th centuries.
+He is one individual whose association with Freemasonry is crystal clear and there is no doubt that he was closely linked with masons during the reign of King James I of England, during the late 16th and early 17th centuries.

-He is known for three masonic Statues which he drafted between 1598 and 1601.
-These statues are important manuscripts for anyone who is interested in learning more about Freemasonry as they give you an idea of how masons used to live and work during his time.
+He is known for three masonic Statues which he created between 1598 and 1601.
+These statues are important manuscripts for anyone who is interested in learning more about Freemasonry because they give you an idea of how masons used to live and work during his time.

-He is regarded as the chief freemason who was responsible for all masons in England.
-So, we can say with surety that modern Freemasonry can be traced back to him and the slightly earlier period of England when Regius poem was written in 1390.
+We can say with assurance that modern Freemasonry can be traced back to him and the slightly earlier period of England when the Regius poem was written in 1390.